 – Le Locle

-For well under $1k, you can add the Tissot Bridgeport chronograph to your collection, which measures just over 37mm in diameter.
-For a sports watch, its size and weight are in the sweet spot for anyone with a smaller wrist; however it still offers elegant styling for pairing with formal attire.
+For around $1k, you can add the Tissot Bridgeport chronograph to your collection, which measures just over 37mm in diameter.
+For an automatic-winding chronograph watch, its size and weight are on the smaller side relative to comparable offerings, and it falls into that sweet spot for anyone with a smaller wrist; however, it still offers elegant styling that enables it to effortlessly pair with formal attire.

 Sporting a 39mm case, the Tissot T-Classic Le Locle Automatic is also a nice option for slender wrists.
-It features a sleek design set that can be classified as either casual or formal and is powered by a reliable movement.
-The attention afforded to even the smallest details on the Le Locle series, from the dial’s finish to the case’s shape, makes the watch worth owning.
+It features a sleek design set that can be classified as either casual or formal and it is powered by a reliable movement.
+The attention afforded to even the smallest details on the Le Locle series, from the dial’s finish to the case’s shape, makes the watch a worthwhile acquisition for any collector, despite its budget-friendly pricer point.